michaelbraga/anapioficeandfire-etl/README.md

 ```

 ### Start API data extractor for anapioficeandfire.com/api
-A Depth-First Search algorithm implemented in Java to get all books, characters, and houses retrievable in anapioficeandfire.com/api.
-The root url is anapioficeandfire.com/api which returns data about some books and houses, which is then used as neighbors to crawl connections on other data.
+A Depth-First Search algorithm implemented in Java to get all books, characters, and houses retrievable in [API of Ice And Fire](http://anapioficeandfire.com/).
+The root url is `anapioficeandfire.com/api` which returns data about some books and houses, which is then used as neighbors to crawl connections on other data.

 Data is then sent to kafka for Spark ETL app to consume, transform, and load to the database.